SAP-samples/hana-xsa-live-reporting/README.md

 ## Description
 The current repository contains templates with Calculation Views for SAP HANA and models and setup instructions for connecting to this content from SAP Analytics Cloud.

-The Calculation Views and other design-time artifacts can be cloned into SAP Web IDE Full Stack or SAP Web IDE for SAP HANA.
-The artifacts can be deployed into SAP Cloud Platform, SAP HANA Service in Cloud Foundry or SAP HANA, extended application services, advanced model (XS Advanced).
+The Calculation Views and other design-time artifacts can be cloned into SAP Web IDE for SAP HANA.
+The artifacts can be deployed into SAP HANA, extended application services, advanced model (XS Advanced).

 ## Available templates